lbeique/How-To-Setup-a-Minecraft-Server/index.md

 ## Intended Users

 Users of this guide are expected to have basic understanding of the windows operating system and the ability to read and understand command lines.
+Users do have to be comfortable installing files and programs, accessing computer folders and editing files.
 Pictures and clear instructions are provided throughout the guide to try and accomodate users at all skill levels.

 ## Prerequistes